-Design thinking is a problem-solving approach that emphasizes empathy, collaboration, and experimentation to create innovative solutions.
+Design thinking is a problem-solving approach emphasizing empathy, collaboration, and experimentation to create innovative solutions.

-It is a human-centered methodology that encourages organizations to understand the needs and desires of their users or customers, and then design products, services, or processes that meet those needs effectively.
+A human-centered methodology encourages organizations to understand their users’ or customers’ needs and desires and then design products, services, or processes that effectively meet those needs.

 In this guide, we will explore the concept of design thinking, its benefits, and how it can be applied in the workplace.